Position

 • Represent clients in criminal cases, providing legal counsel and advocacy.

-• Investigate and gather evidence to build a defense for clients.
+• Investigate and gather evidence to support the defense.

-• Prepare and file legal documents, including pleadings, motions, and briefs.
+• Prepare and file legal documents, including motions and briefs.

 Qualifications